What Is The Navigation Pane

 Scientific Foundations

 Another relevant principle is visual hierarchy, which refers to the arrangement of elements in a way that guides the user's attention and communicates their relative importance.
 The navigation pane typically uses visual cues such as indentation, icons, and font sizes to create a clear visual hierarchy, helping users quickly identify the most relevant sections or files.
-Additionally, the principle of affordance plays a role, as the design of the navigation pane suggests its function.
+Here's the thing — additionally, the principle of affordance plays a role, as the design of the navigation pane suggests its function.
 Expandable and collapsible menus, for example, afford the action of exploring deeper into the hierarchy, while clickable links afford the action of navigating to a specific location.

 Essential Concepts